zeari/dotus/README.md

 Because:
 * it already exists on most machines and its pretty flexible.
 * it compresses the text changes nicely (you can test this out with https://github.com/github/git-sizer).

+### SSL

+Supported by kubeclient so if theres interest, itll be added as an option in `config.yaml`.